benjaminparry/benjaminparry.github.io/_posts/2016-09-26-why-i-volunteer-and-why-you-should-too.md

 ### Volunteer if:

 0. **You like getting stuck in and working hard** - it can be physically and mentally draining but a bucket load of fun and rewarding if you can hack it _(read on for my highlights)_
-0. **You’re organised, pro-active and enthusiastic** - there’s months and months of planning to put into action on the day, be there or be square!
+0. **You’re organised, pro-active and enthusiastic** - there are months and months of planning to put into action on the day, be there or be square!
 0. **Work hard and party hard _(partying is optional)_** - pre-parties, welcome parties, finale parties… _did I mention there were parties?_

 ### Don’t volunteer if\*: